COUPLES GOLF GROUP STANDING RULES

 - DUES: Couples Golf Group members will be assessed annual dues of $55.00, per couple which will not be refunded after the first event.
 GHIN handicap calculation fees are paid to the ASGA through the POA.
 If a team joins in August, September or October, the dues will be reduced to $25.00 per couple for those 3 months.

 - HANDICAPS: A current USGA Handicap (maximum index of 33.0) is required for membership.
 A continuing membership supersedes the 33.0 requirement.
-When playing in CGG events, all golfers having an excess of a 36 handicap must play to a 36 for that competition.
-Each player is responsible for posting each and every one of their adjusted scores upon completion of a round of golf. (see Rule 7).
+When playing in CG events, all golfers having an excess of a 36 handicap must play to a 36 for that competition.

 - TEES: The men shall play from the white, silver/white or silver tees, depending on their index.
-Recommended indexes 0 – 15.5 play from the white tees and 13.5 – 19+ play from the silver/white and silver tees.
+Recommended indexes 0 – 10.9 play from the white tees and 11 – 14.9 play from the silver/white and 15 up plays from the silver tees.
 Men may play from the white tees if their index is above 15.5, if they wish.
 The white, silver/white or silver tees must be noted on the application form.
 Note, as a guide multiply your 5-iron yardage by 36 and that is the course yardage you should play from.
 All women will play from the gold tees.
 On Granada the women will use the original forward set of tees on #12.

 - RULES: Although we may "play the ball up", we do abide by the USGA Rules of play.
 Please familiarize yourself with the rules ahead of time and carry a rules book with you.
 If you have a question about any rule, ask your playing partners and if you cannot agree, play 2 balls on that hole and record both scores, then ask for an official ruling when you are finished.
 One of our Board members is always available and can contact someone to provide an official ruling if necessary.

-- POSTING SCORES: Whenever we play events where we play our own ball, we are each responsible for posting our own scores.
-Remember to adjust your score using the USGA’s ESC procedures. *
+- POSTING SCORES: Whenever we play events where we play our own ball, our Handicap Chair will post the scores.

 Whenever the format of play allows, you are encouraged to pick up once you’ve reached your maximum hole score for handicap purposes – which is a Net Double Bogey.